niwa-niwa/lesson-react/README.md

 ---

 ## History
-add a branch basic-jsx.
+#### add a branch basic-jsx.
-add a branch basic-components
+#### add a branch basic-components
-  using geo location
+  - using geo location
-  refactored and added comments
+  - refactored and added comments
-add a branch handling-input-events
+#### add a branch handling-input-events
-  do props.method
+  - do props.method
-  defind "this"
+  - defind "this"
+  - using React.createRef and grid photos